zainkhalid08/reminders/readme.md

 *get a textarea with custom tags making capabiliity or just make 3 buttons above textarea and add ayah, hadith and prophtet Muhammad S.A.W.W text
 *store ayah and hadith in db.(i can show a trending or a reminder ayah/hadith and then show that post...)
 *just in case mails doesn't gets sent... exception is handled in a better way.
+*make a component for time to write the time in the blog content